BCDS-LLC/BDA-Framework/docs/BDA_Framework_v2.md

 of the human to provide the context the machine cannot supply.

 Understand.
 Communicate.
 Align.
 Decide.
 Evolve.

+> **Foundational Concepts Predating This Framework:** The concepts of Backcasting (reverse-engineering paths from a desired future state), Forecasting, and the broad field of Decision and Choice Architecture predate this framework and are not claimed as inventions of BC-DS, Daniel Montero, or Monica Hernandez.
+Backcasting has roots in futures studies (Robinson, 1982; Dreborg, 1996); Choice Architecture was formalized by Thaler and Sunstein (2008); the principle of examining a problem through two opposing perspectives has precedents across strategic planning and cognitive science literature.
+The BDA and SDA frameworks integrate, structure, and operationalize these established concepts into a governed protocol specifically for AI-augmented organizational and individual decision governance.
+The original contribution of these frameworks is their structural integration — not the invention of the base concepts they draw from.

 # Appendix A: The Evolution of Business Decision-Making